An aneurysm occurs when the walls of the aorta become weak and the diameter of the aorta increases.

 Testing can be done in the PVA Vascular Lab.

 Open Surgical Repair

 During open aneurysm repair, your surgeon makes an incision in your chest and replaces the weakened portion of your aorta with a fabric tube, called a graft.
 The graft is stronger than the weakened aorta and allows blood to pass through it without causing a bulge.
 Many patients who have a TAA also have heart disease or involvement of the aorta adjacent to the heart.
-For extensive or complex thoracic aneurysms, sometimes heart surgery is required at the same time as open aneurysm repair depending upon the particular situation.
+Extensive or complex thoracic aneurysms may require heart surgery at the same time as open aneurysm repair.